How To Make Green Tea – 3 Simple Brewing Methods

 The practice of drinking green tea originated in China.
 Legend has it that it was discovered by Shannong, the Emperor of China, in 2737 B.C when a few tea tree leaves fell into his cup of boiled water.
 Later, Chinese monks started drinking green tea for refreshment and to help them meditate.
 They would often travel to India and other places to spread Buddhism, and they took this miracle drink with them.
 Thereafter, green tea gained popularity.

-Green tea or Camellia sinensis is a non-fermented tea that is rich in antioxidants (4).
+Green tea or Camellia sinensis is a non-fermented tea that is rich in antioxidants, particularly catechins.
+Antioxidants may help manage weight and lower the risk of heart disease and some cancers, improving overall health (4).
 Though green tea, black tea, and oolong tea all come from the same tea plant, Camellia sinensis, green tea leaves have to be picked differently.
 The tea pickers have to pick the fresh leaves from the apex.
 These loose tea leaves are then processed in a way that prevents too much oxidation.
 And it is this picking and processing ritual that makes green tea so antioxidant-rich.

-The green tea from China has smaller leaves whereas the green tea from Assam, India has larger leaves.
-However, both provide the same health benefits.
-But, how does green tea work really?
+Green tea from China has smaller leaves than green tea from Assam, India, which has larger leaves.
+People usually consume green tea for weight loss, but it has many other health benefits.
+Want to know how green tea improves our health?
 Find out next.

 How Green Tea Improves Your Health